LauzHack/LauzHack.github.io/policies.md

 # Travel reimbursement

+**This policy applies to our main event, not to mini-hackathons such as Swiss AI weeks**

 We reimburse the following upon presentation of receipts, at the end of the event, in CHF cash:

 * Per participant from the greater Lausanne area, nothing.